rdegges/rdegges-blog/articles/2012/the-simplest-question.md

-Title: The Simplest Question
-Date: 2012-09-27
-Tags: personal development
+---
+title: "The Simplest Question"
+date: "2012-09-27"
+tags: ["personal development"]
+slug: "the-simplest-question"
-Summary: "Is what I'm about to do taking me closer to my goals, or further away?"
+description: "Is what I'm about to do taking me closer to my goals, or further away?"
+---

 ![Samurai in Hat Sketch][]